-When you spend almost a third of your life lying on a mattress that supports your body and your health, it better be comfortable AND safe.
-Your mattress harbors a silent and sinister world of 7 health hazards that, depending on your sensitivity to chemicals, could be making you slowly sick.
+Warning – you are potentially sleeping on a health hazard!
+There are 7 signs of a bad mattress you need to look out for.
+In the long term, these signs can seriously impact your health.
+When you consider you spend almost a third of your life lying on a mattress that supports your body and your health, you don’t want that mattress to be bad, you want it to be comfortable AND safe.
+A bad mattress can make your back, hips, shoulders, and neck ache with pain.
+Inside your mattress is a silent and sinister world of potential toxins that, depending on your sensitivity to chemicals, could be making you slowly sick.
 You can’t see them.
 You can’t smell them.
 You can’t hear them.
 But they ARE lurking there.
-Find out more about the impact these invisible nasties can have.
+Find out more about the signs of a bad mattress by reading on.

 Why Should You Be Worried?